 Notice to Students and Parents

-The District shall inform students and parents of this policy through appropriate District publications.
+The District shall inform students and parents of this policy through appropriate District publications and on the District’s website.

-Guiding Principles

 Informal Process

-The Board encourages students and parents to discuss their concerns with the appropriate teacher, principal, or other campus administrator who has the authority to address the concerns.
+The Board encourages students and parents to discuss their concerns with the appropriate teacher, principal, or other appropriate campus or District administrator who has the authority to address the concerns.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.

+Filing Deadlines

+After Informal Process

+If a student or parent has engaged in the informal process in an attempt to resolve the complaint with the District and has not reached a resolution during the process, the student or parent shall have the later of:

+Ninety calendar days to file a complaint from the date the student or parent first knew, or with reasonable diligence should have known, of the decision or action giving rise to the complaint; or

+Thirty calendar days to file a complaint from the date on which the District provided information to the student or parent regarding how to file a grievance.

+[See Formal Process, below]

+No Prior Informal Process

+If the student or parent has not engaged in the informal process, the student or parent shall have no more than 60 calendar days from the date the student or parent first knew, or with reasonable diligence should have known, of the decision or action giving rise to the complaint or grievance to file a complaint using the appropriate forms.

+Deadline Extensions

-Informal resolution shall be encouraged but shall not extend any deadlines in this policy, except by mutual written consent.
+All deadlines shall be strictly followed unless otherwise required by law or modified by mutual written consent.

 Formal Process

 A student or parent may initiate the formal process described below by timely filing a written complaint form.

-Even after initiating the formal complaint process, students and parents are encouraged to seek informal resolution of their concerns.
-A student or parent whose concerns are resolved may withdraw a formal complaint at any time.

 The process described in this policy shall not be construed to create new or additional rights beyond those granted by law or Board policy, nor to require a full evidentiary hearing or “mini-trial” at any level.